ReadyTalk/gradle-readytalk-js/README.md

 the nodeSetup task.
 This script will run commands in the context of the local node/npm install, and will regenerate them if needed.
 This script is intended for local developer convenience only, and should not be checked in as it relies on absolute paths.
-Set 'generateNodeWrapper=false' in gradle.properties to disable.
+Set 'generateNodeWrapper=false' in gradle.properties to disable